htmlcsstoimage/docs/guides/twitter-embed.md

 parent: Guides
 nav_order: 4
 description: >-
-  Automatically generate a screenshot of a tweet with code.
+  Learn how to automatically generate a screenshot of a tweet with HTML/CSS to Image.
+This works with Zapier, Integromat or any programming language.
+JavaScript, PHP, Python, Ruby.
 ---
 # Screenshot a Tweet
 {: .no_toc }